A new understanding of Einstein-Rosen bridges: Direct-sum Quantum Theory and geometric superselection sectors

 The $-$ sign in \eqref{schdisum} or \eqref{schdisum1} indicates the state $\vert \Psi_-\rangle$ evolves with the opposite arrow of time $t_p:\infty \to -\infty$.
 With direct-sum QM, we describe the wave function and the probabilities as

 and

 The canonical commutation relations are

 We note that $\Pc\Tc$ operations remain the same irrespective of any coordinate translations.
 Thus, one can shift the origin $x=0$, but the direct-sum quantum theory is unaltered.
-Once we divide the quantum state by the above direct-sum operation into sectorial Hilbert space, we can still perform individually time reversal and parity operations in $\Hc_\pm$.
+Once we divide the quantum state by the above direct-sum operation into sectoral Hilbert space, we can still perform time reversal and parity operations individually in $\Hc_\pm$.
 The $\Tc$ operation in each SSS turns the positive energy states to negative ones and changes the direction of momenta, whereas the $\Pc$ operation changes only the direction of momenta.
+In Fig.~\ref{fig:HO} we illustrate how the quantum harmonic oscillator can be viewed in a new way with our direct-sum quantum theory.